vasilax/multi_az_wordpress/README.md

 - RDS DB

-Manual work to do:
+Sequence:
-Before tf apply  - Create Key Pair and download a private key locally After tf apply log to wordpress admin /wp-admin directory, and add S3 bucket name to the AWS plugin.
+- Create Key Pair and download the private key locally
+- After tf apply, log to wordpress admin ("/wp-admin"), and add s3 bucket name to the AWS plugin.